China Launches New Navigation Satellite Into Orbit

-Two satellites for China's Beidou navigation system launched aboard a Long March 3B rocket Monday, further expanding the space-based positioning network as China eyes global service by 2020.
+The 18-story launcher, boosted by twin strap-on engines, flew east from Xichang and deployed the Beidou payload in an oval-shaped geosynchronous transfer orbit stretching more than 22,300 miles above Earth at its furthest point.

+Built by the China Academy of Space Technology, the spacecraft will maneuver itself to a circular orbit over the equator, where it will join the Beidou fleet.

-The Beidou constellation, also known as Compass, is China's counterpart to the U.S. Air Force's Global Positioning System, which provides navigation services to military vehicles, precision munitions, civil aviation, personal cars, boats, and search-and-rescue forces.
+The Beidou navigation constellation, also known as Compass, is China's counterpart to the U.S. Air Force's GPS program.
+Russia and Europe are also developing independent space navigation capabilities.

-Sunday's launch marked the first time China orbited two Beidou satellites on the same rocket.
-Chinese industry developed a dual-payload adapter to launch the satellites one on top of the other inside the Long March nose fairing.

-The Long March 3B launcher lifted off from the Xichang space center on Monday at 4:50 a.m.
-Beijing Time (2050 GMT, 4:50 p.m.
-EDT Sunday), state media reported, and tilted southeast to reach an oval-shaped transfer orbit inclined 55 degrees to the equator.

-It was the first time China launched a dual-satellite primary payload into a high-altitude orbit, according to the China Academy of Launch Vehicle Technology, the state-owned contractor for the Long March rocket family.

-Now in operational testing for users across China, the Beidou satellite system will provide global coverage with a constellation of 35 satellites by 2020, according to Chinese officials.
+The newest spacecraft is the 11th operational Beidou satellite launched by China since 2007.
+It is the fifth craft to be launched into geosynchronous orbit over the equator, while other satellites operate in medium-altitude orbits and inclined flight paths to cover polar regions.

+Friday's launching marked the first Beidou satellite orbited this year.
+Several more missions are planned in 2012 to expand the system.

-China activated the Beidou network in December on a trial basis.
-Its 11 operational satellites currently provide services over the Asia-Pacific region, including most of China.
+China activated the Beidou network Dec.
+27 on a trial basis.
+Its 10 operational satellites currently provide services over the Asia-Pacific region, including most of China.
 The coverage zone stretches from the southern border of Russia to Australia, and from India in the west to the Pacific Ocean in the east.

 The system has been used in transportation, weather forecasting, marine fisheries, hydrological monitoring, and mapping, according to the state-run Xinhua news agency.